 St. Mary School Chardon Becomes First School in Geauga County to Receive STEM Designation from the Ohio Department of Education

-This was a team effort in collaboration with faculty, students, partners, parents, PTU, and parishioners and led by the principal and STEM coordinator.
+This was a team effort in collaboration with faculty, students, partners, parents, PTU, and parishioners and led by the former principal and STEM coordinator.
 St. Mary School Chardon holds a vision of continuing and growing relationships with their STEM Partners, which include iSTEM High School, Holden Arboretum, Hiram College, Total Micro Technology, Parker and many more.
 A mutual collaboration with our partners in business and the community will only enhance our students' educational experience and better prepare them for the future.

 Learning Partnerships Experiential Learning At Its Best!

 Confucius says, “I hear and I forget.
 I see and I remember.
 I do and I understand.”
 Wikipedia defines Experiential learning as the process of learning through experience, and is more specifically defined as "learning through reflection on doing".
 Experiential learning invites students to develop knowledge, skills, and values from direct experiences outside a traditional academic setting.
 Many may not think of a small Catholic school like St. Mary Chardon as being on the cutting edge of a non-traditional learning format like experiential learning, but they would be very wrong.

 The students of St. Mary School are lucky enough to engage in this principle throughout their learning career at the school with the help of community partnerships and a flexible learning schedule.
 The smaller school environment that is St. Mary, allows for teachers to expand learning periods, work collaboratively across subject areas, and delve deeper into the concepts the students are studying.

 Experiential learning has been known to create self-directed learners.
 Students are confronted with unfamiliar situations and tasks in a real-world context.
 To complete these tasks, students need to figure out what they know, what they do not know, and how to learn it.